 ‘… dat is vhy you arre only grrey vitch, hiding in dee Bayou, Taryusha.
 No ambitions vhatsoeverr!’
 Baba Yaga says accusingly.

 Mom was born in… let’s see… 1981!
-That means she got married twice… So I could also marry again – if my husband dies… And what about her adventure in Paris?
+That means Granny must have got married twice… So I could also marry again – if my husband dies… And what about her adventure in Paris?
 Wow… ‘Who was my grandfather?’

 ‘Ambitions?
 You talk about being ambitious?
 I call this force breeding, and I don’t like it!
 If I could travel back in time I would do the same thing all over again!’